 Remember that the impression you make in your classes and in your campus life will affect your future as a teaching candidate.
 You need professional education faculty who will recommend you for the program and for your first teaching position.
 You need activities on your résumé that show you have been a responsible, involved member of the campus, preferably with some leadership responsibilities.
-All candidates should consider joining the Student Education Association (SEA).
-You need to be cleared on student conduct issues periodically by the Student Life Office Manager, with later criminal record checks by school systems and the state.
+All candidates should consider joining the Manchester Aspiring Educators (MAE).
+You need to be cleared on student conduct issues periodically by the Director of Residential Life, with later criminal record checks by school systems and the state.